DarkGhostHunter/Laralerts/README.md

 ### Persistent Alerts

-Alerts only last for the actual request.
-On Redirects, these are [flashed into the session](https://laravel.com/docs/8.x/session#flash-data) so these are available on the next request.
+Alerts only last for the actual request being sent.
+On redirects, these are [flashed into the session](https://laravel.com/docs/8.x/session#flash-data) so these are available on the next request (the redirection target).

 To make any alert persistent you can use the `persistAs()` method with a key to identify the alert.